Robustness of intra-atomic frequency comb based quantum memory against fluctuating environment: Results

 \section{Results}

 Although, the propagation of light through I-AFC and AFC is identical, in physical scenario the efficiencies can be very different for the two.
 This is due to the fact that in AFC a uniform frequency comb can be constructed on demand and as desired; however, in I-AFC the shape of the comb is determined by the atomic structure.
 In general, naturally available frequency combs are not uniform.
 Moreover, the fluctuations in the applied magnetic field and spatial distribution of the atoms in the ensemble may also result in non-uniform frequency comb.
 There are several other factors which can cause low efficiency in I-AFC.
-In this section, we address the effects of (i) random comb spacing, (ii) random optical depth, and (iii) thermal effects on the efficiency in I-AFC.
+In this section, we address the effects of (i) random and non-uniform comb spacing, (ii) random and non-uniform optical depth on the efficiency of quantum memory.